Radiation Therapy Careers

 Licensure and Certification

 Radiation therapists need state licensure and national certification.
 This requires passing the national exam for radiation therapists from the ARRT.
-The exam costs $200 on the first attempt and $175 for subsequent tries.
+Those obtaining their first ARRT credential will use the primary pathway and its application process, which costs $225.
 Once you pass the ARRT registry exam, you can apply for state licensure.

 Most states require ARRT certification, a degree, and varying levels of clinical experience to apply for licensure.
 However, state licensure requirements vary.
 For instance, radiation therapists do not need state licensure to work in Pennsylvania.